 Thus, it’s important to make sure you’re earning the credits you need to graduate.
 Additionally, if you know the overall direction you want to go after high school, you can begin taking classes that will help you succeed on your path.

-While every college and university vary in what they require, The Homeschool Legal Defense Association notes that, in general, the high school college prep requirements will be as follows:
+While every college and university vary in what they require, in general, the high school college prep requirements are suggested as follows

 Total Credits: 24-28 credits